erfanjazebnikoo/aurora_core/README.md

 # Aurora - Core

-Core program of autonomous multi rotor robots based on APM autopilot.We use ROS platform and Mavlink protocol for connection between program and robot.
+Core program of autonomous multi rotor robots based on [APM autopilot][apm].We use [ROS platform][ros] and [Mavlink protocol][mavlink-wiki] for connection between program and robot.
 A multirotor or multicopter is a rotorcraft with more than two rotors.
 An advantage of multirotor aircraft is the simpler rotor mechanics required for flight control.
-We designed, optimized and manufactured hexacopter drone with a vision based AI and online 3D mapping using the C++ programming language on ROS platform.
+We designed, optimized and manufactured hexacopter drone with a vision based AI and online 3D mapping using the C++ programming language on [ROS platform][ros].

 -------------------